argoyle/tapestry-tagselect/README.md

     <dependency>
       <groupId>se.unbound</groupId>
       <artifactId>tapestry-tagselect</artifactId>
-      <version>1.2</version>
+      <version>1.3</version>
     </dependency>

 Add the component to your template:

     <div t:type="tag/tagselect" t:id="tags" t:value="tags" t:encoder="encoder" />

 In your page you need a property for the currently selected tags.
-If the tags are strings, no encoder is necessary, otherwise a
+If the property is a Collection the component allows multi-select, otherwise it's single-select.

-ValueEncoder need to be provided via the encoder-attribute.
+If the tags are strings, no encoder is necessary, otherwise a LabelAwareValueEncoder need to be provided via the encoder-attribute.
+The LabelAwareValueEncoder is a special extension of the standard Tapestry ValueEncoder with the small addition of being able to get a label for the value.

 The component uses an Ajax.Autocompleter when retrieving the possible tag-values so a method for the provideCompletions-event that return a SelectModel is necessary in the page-class as well.